Frequently asked questions about a marketing consultant

 How long does it take to create a marketing strategy or plan?

 This varies from client to client and project to project and can vary from 1 week to 3 months.
-A marketing strategy usually takes several weeks, whilst a marketing plan could take a week to turnaround.
+A marketing strategy usually takes several weeks, whilst a marketing plan could take a week to turn around.
+It really depends on the scope and complexity and whether market and customer research is required.

 How do you measure marketing?